tvp9999/KTLT/README.md

 # KTLT
 CHAT PROGRAM

-client.py & server.py are the base program with authentication function included. secured files were modified to have ssl/tls installed.
+client.py & server.py are the foundation with authentication function included.

+secured files were modified to have ssl/tls installed.